clemsonciti/rcde_workshops/intro_picotte/05-interactive.md

 - `srun` means that we are asking the scheduler to grant us access to a compute node;
+- `--partition`: specify the resource partition this job is going to
+- `--account`: specify the **Slurm account** this job is going to
 - `--nodes=1` means we are asking for one compute node;
 - `--cpus-per-task=2` means that we only need two CPUs on the node (since all Picotte compute nodes have at least 48 CPUs, we might share the compute node with